kmarchand/iCloudTabsAlfredWorkflow/README.md

 This workflow retrieves iCloud tabs from the local `~/Library/SyncedPreferences/com.apple.Safari.plist` file for all connected iCloud devices and displays the links.
 Tabs from current device are excluded.

+**NOTE**:  This doesn't work in macOS 10.13 High Sierra since the contents of com.apple.Safari.plist are now encrypted.

 ## Usage

 * `tabs` keyword for showing list of tabs with device indicated.